MicrosoftDocs/azure-docs/articles/logic-apps/create-replication-tasks-azure-resources.md

 ### Edit the task's underlying workflow

-If you change the underlying workflow for a replication task, your changes affect the original configuration for the task instance that you created, but not the task template.
-After you make and save your changes, the name that you provided for your original task might not accurately describe the task anymore, so you might have to recreate the task with a different name.
+You can edit the underlying workflow behind a replication task, which changes the original configuration for the task that you created but not the task template itself.
+After you make and save your changes, your edited task no longer performs the same function as the original task.
+If you want a task that performs the original functionality, you might have to create a new task with the same template.
+If you don't want to recreate the original task, avoid changing the workflow behind the task using the designer.
+Instead, create a **Logic App (Standard)** stateless workflow to meet your integration needs.
+For more information, review [Create an integration workflow with single-tenant Azure Logic Apps (Standard) in the Azure portal](create-single-tenant-workflows-azure-portal.md).

 1. In the [Azure portal](https://portal.azure.com), find the resource that has the task that you want to update.